coleslawbrakers/colefamily.page.src/content/posts/2021-05-17/milan.md

 ![david](david.jpg)

-We went with Emily for a drive up to Frankenmouth, Michigan once the weather got a little less cold.
+We went with Emily for a drive up to Frankenmuth, Michigan once the weather got a little less cold.
 The town was founded by German immigrants, so there is some really interesting architecture and it's a bit of a tourist trap.
 We didn't make it through too much of the town, as we spent entirely too much time and money in a board game shop we found, but it was definitely a fun trip.

 ![ezri_franken](ezri_franken.jpg)